Citation, DOI & article data

 - infection resulting in bony abnormalities (e.g. pyogenic osteomyelitis, tuberculous spondylitis)

-Assessment and monitoring of scolioses is primarily achieved with long-spine plain films in the PA and lateral projections.
+Assessment and monitoring of scoliosis is primarily achieved with long-spine plain films.
 CT and MRI have roles to play in assessing for underlying abnormalities as well as, in certain situations, preoperative planning.

 Examination of spinal films should be systematic, and the following features should be assessed and commented upon 1: